Hyun-Jun-Lee/hyun-jun-lee.github.io/_posts/2023-07-01-mysqlclinet-rror.markdown

 ---
 title: "mysqlclinet 설치 오류" #Article title.
 date: 2023-07-16
-category: [ERROR, PYTHON] #One, more categories or no at all.
+category: [ERROR, ERROR] #One, more categories or no at all.
 tag: [error,pymysql]
 ---